 Napping: Medicine for the Weary

-Sleep deprivation is nothing new.
-It seems our ever-busier lives impact our ability to sleep a full 8 hours at night, or even sleep at all.
+Busy lives can affect our ability to sleep a full 8 hours at night—or even sleep at all.
 So how do you catch up?
-If you are lucky, maybe you can pay back your sleep debt with a quick nap.
-Check out the information on how to effectively make yourself feel better and be more productive.
+If you are lucky, maybe you can recover some sleep with a quick nap.

 The Benefits of Napping